MEET SOME VERY HIGHLY ACCOMPLISHED PEOPLE. THEY DON’T NEED FIXING.

-It’s been an incredible journey for Daniel Kish from the moment he could walk, to traveling the world and helping to light the way for generations of blind persons who might otherwise be left behind in the dark.
+It’s been an incredible journey for Daniel Kish from the moment he could walk, to traveling the world helping to bring freedom of movement to more blind persons.

 Daniel was born in 1966 in Montebello, California.
-Diagnosed with retinoblastoma, which is an aggressive cancer of the retina, he lost one eye and then the other by the age of 13 months.
+Diagnosed with retinoblastoma, an aggressive cancer of the retina, he lost one eye and then the other by the age of 13 months.

 You don’t need sight to find opportunities in blind spots!

 Brian Bushway is one of the proudest legacies of Daniel Kish’s education and liberation of blind persons.
 Brian was born and raised in southern California and lost his sight at age 14 to optic nerve atrophy .
 His resulting isolation and depression were soon lifted as he began training with Daniel.
 Brian then went on to eventually qualify to work as a Perceptual Navigation Instructor with World Access For The Blind, while earning his college degrees.

 Brian was named by ‘Mountain Bike Action Magazine’ as the ‘world’s best totally blind mountain biker’.

 You don’t need sight to set two Guinness World Records!

 Juan Ruiz was born in Mexico, and eventually became a United States Citizen.

 Blind from birth, Juan was one of our earliest students at World Access For The Blind, he was a California Interscholastic Federation Wrestling Champion, and has worked as an education assistant, a mechanic and a landscaper.
 Today he is one of our Perceptual Navigation Instructors.

 You may have already seen Juan on Discovery, National Geographic and other TV networks that have reached over two billion viewers.